bluesentry/coding_standards/README.md

 handle them gracefully instead of crashing or silently failing:

 * **Never Ignore Failures:** Check return values and catch exceptions where errors are expected or possible.
 Do not just assume an operation will always succeed.
-If an error can occur, handle it – either by retrying, logging, presenting an error message to the user, or cleanly shutting down.
+If an error can occur, handle it – either by retrying, providing an error handling functio to correct the problem, presenting an error message to the user, or cleanly shutting down.
 For example, if a file read might fail, wrap it in a try/except (  Python) or try/catch (JS) block.
+Always log error messages but just logging is almost never sufficient to bring awareness to the problem, as the error message may go undetected in a log.
 * **Catch Specific Exceptions:** When catching exceptions, catch the most specific exception class that you can handle, rather than a blanket catch-all.
 This prevents unrelated errors from being accidentally swallowed.
 For instance, in Python if you expect a `KeyError`, catch that specifically instead of a generic `Exception`.
 Likewise, in JavaScript, catch specific error conditions if you can differentiate them.
 This approach is emphasized in Google’s standards:
   _“Always catch the most specific type of Exception, instead of a more general one.”_ A specific catch lets you handle that case properly while letting unexpected issues bubble up.
+Do allow for the outermost control block of your program to capture more generic exceptions; this enables resource cleanup and prevents silent failure.
 * **Provide Useful Error Messages:** When throwing or logging errors, include context to aid debugging.
 For example, `"Invalid user ID provided to getProfile"` is more helpful than `"Error in getProfile"` with no details.
 In Terraform, use the `error_message` in `validation` blocks to guide the user as shown above.
 Clear messages make it easier to